 Does the term Corner Crush sound familiar?
 It sounds pretty intriguing, doesn’t it?
 In fact, it’s a technical term for damaging goods at the corner of a package or box.
-And this is something that we – as AFP – often see in transport and logistics.
+And this is something that we – as Trioworld – often see in transport and logistics.

 The main cause for damaging the corners is when a pallet is wrapped too tightly and improperly, so that the pressure of the stretch film on the boxes becomes too great and damage is caused by the force that is exerted on the boxes.
-This is where the challenge lies for AFP: stable wrapping of your goods on the pallet with the right stretch film that will not damage your goods and they arrive at their final destination without damage.
+This is where the challenge lies for Trioworld: stable wrapping of your goods on the pallet with the right stretch film that will not damage your goods and they arrive at their final destination without damage.

 No matter how large a company is or how well-known the brands are, corner crush is a problem we often encounter.
 In many cases, the operator of a wrapping machine is not aware that the settings of the wrapping machine can be adjusted or improved.
 The holding force can often be improved, the amount of stretch film reduced and the risk of corner crush minimized … We can ensure that the correct parameters are set on the machine and that the correct stretch film is used.

 Our experience is that corner crush happens in many different industries and applications.
 For example: with a French multinational and producer of wines who ships their bottles of wine in boxes on pallets around the world and where countless boxes are damaged by the incorrect use of stretch film.
 Or how about the tissue market where products are very sensitive to too much pressure on the products.
 And finally the dairy industry where trays of yogurt (and their contents) are spilled due to the fact that the stretch film crushes these trays.
 Only three different examples of daily affairs that we observe as a producer of stretch film in many countries, industries and applications.